Entropy Sentinel: Probing Entropy Traces for LLM Monitoring: Baseline White Box UQ Metrics

 \section{Baseline White Box UQ Metrics}

-We compare against nine standard uncertainty quantification baseline metrics derived exclusively from output LLM logprobs generated in regular inference.
-Most can be found in the uqlm library \cite{bouchard2025uqlmpythonpackageuncertainty}.
-These metrics are our most direct comparison in terms of efficient signals usable for potential continuous performance evaluation.
+We compare against nine standard uncertainty quantification baselines computed exclusively from the output token logprobs of a single forward pass.
+Most can be found in the uqlm library \cite{bouchard2025uqlm}.
+These constitute our most direct comparison: cheap signals available from any standard inference call, suitable for continuous performance monitoring.

 \paragraph{Shannon Entropy (SE).} Following \citet{malinin2021uncertainty,manakul2023selfcheckgpt}, we compute token-level entropy over vocabulary $\mathcal{V}$: